unboxedtechnology/presentations/PITCHME.md

 You'll notice as we talk about of these basic design principles, that they all reduce the mental strain of the user.

 Here is where I plug Steve Krug's fantastic book titled <i>Don't Make Me Think</i>.
-This book is a must-read if you're involved in any way with user interfaces. <!-- .element: class="fragment" -->
+This book is a must-read if you're involved in any way with user interfaces.

 #HSLIDE